MetaFaith: Faithful Natural Language Uncertainty Expression in LLMs

 To verify the criticality of metacognitive framing in our \method prompts, we investigate the impact of removing descriptions of metacognitive sensitivity from the \hedge strategy.
 We refer to the ablated strategy as \ablated and show the resulting strategy description in Fig. \ref{fig:ablatedstrategy}.
 To evaluate the efficacy of the \ablated strategy versus the \hedge strategy, we conduct experiments using Gemini-2.0-Flash, GPT-4o-Mini, Qwen2.5-1.5B-Instruct, and Llama3.1-70B-Instruct on PopQA.
 As before, we generate 20 candidate prompts per strategy, with 10 from GPT-4o and 10 from Claude-3.7-Sonnet.
 We manually verifying that ablated prompts do not include any mention of metacognitive principles.
 Faithful calibration is measured as average \cmfg across candidate prompts.

 We report results in Table \ref{tab:ablation}.
-As shown, removal of the metacognitive component of prompts generated with \method notably undercuts the resulting faithful calibration performance.
+As shown, removal of the metacognitive component of \method prompts notably undercuts the resulting faithful calibration performance.
 While prompts employing the \hedge strategy lead to \cmfg scores of up to 0.75 for most models, ablated prompts enable models to achieve a maximum \cmfg score of 0.69.
 We conclude that metacognitive framing is highly effective and a crucial component of \method.
+As \method prompts \textit{without} the explicit metacognitive component fail to produce systematic gains across models, similar to the baselines, we conjecture that the distinction lies in whether prompts implicitly (e.g., as in baseline prompts) or explicitly (as in \method) reference awareness of internal certainty.
+Further exploration of such hypotheses is left to future work.